Interior Design

 IDES 110 | Estimating and Calculating for Interior Design (3) | |

-The Interior Planning and Design Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Interior Planning and Design Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local ARC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See ARC graduation requirements.

 Student Learning Outcomes